 \subsection{Summary}

 \noi In Table \ref{Table4} we summarize the comparison on fitting between all four different classes of models.
-In the last two columns, we record the best-fit model class and the level of confidence for rejection them.
-We do so by looking at the $\alpha_4$ values obtained under each model class.
+In the last two columns, we record the best-fit model class and the best-fit parameter values.
+We do so by using the proximity measure $\alpha_4$ values obtained under each model class.
 The largest $\alpha_4$ values are highlighted with boldface in the table.
-Except I11, the best-fit model for none of the indices can be rejected with confidence more than $40\%$ level.
+The columns M and SM stand for the Markov and semi-Markov classes.
+The considered semi-Markov class subsumes the Markov class, i.e., we allow $k=1$ value.
+Except I11, the best-fit model for none of the indices has proximity less than $29\%$.
 In Table \ref{Table4} we observe that LVLP models with binary semi-Markov regimes fit strictly better than the Markov counter part to each index.
 A similar observation was made in \cite{DG19} which does not incorporate the jump discontinuities of asset price data.
 Since the class of semi-Markov(SM) regime models considered here subsumes the class of Markov(M) models, the $\alpha_4$ for semi-Markov class cannot be smaller than that of the Markov counter part.
 Therefore unless $\alpha_4$ for a semi-Markov class is strictly greater, we do not fit a semi-Markov model.
 It is important to note that, we have considered only a narrow class of semi-Markov models for illustration purpose and we still have obtained significantly better fit for some indices, including I10 and I15.
 A more detailed empirical study using a larger class of holding time distributions rather than only the gamma distribution, as considered here, may result in an improved fitting of semi-Markov models to most of the indices.
 It is needless to mention that the corresponding computational complexity would also increase significantly.
-To manage the computation time and we have implemented parallel algorithms for computing the $\alpha$ tables.
+For managing the computation time parallel algorithms have been implemented for measuring the proximity.